 We are authorized to accept gifts of all kinds.
 While the most common types of gifts include cash, appreciated property, and publicly traded stock, we can also accept most other assets.

-Please contact Jim Rivera, Chief Compliance Officer at (805) 330-6679 or email@example.com to learn more about available giving options.
+Please contact Calleen Pardinas, Philanthropic Services Officer & Board Liaison, at email@example.com or 805-330-6987 to learn more about available giving options.

 If you are like many professional advisors, you may have hesitated to raise the subject of philanthropy with your client.
 Research shows, however, that people are eager to learn more about charitable giving.
 According to an article in the Chronicle of Philanthropy, most people report they would like their advisors to be more knowledgeable about planned giving, and more forthcoming with their suggestions about types of gifts to make.
 In other words, if you make an effort to become better informed about the pivotal role philanthropy can play in estate planning, your clients will thank you.